AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

 ## Export Type {#export-type}

 **[!DNL Profile-based]** - you are exporting all members of a segment, together with the desired schema fields (for example: email address, phone number, last name) and/or identities, according to your field mapping.

-Segments are exported to [!DNL Braze] destinations as attributes.
+[!DNL Adobe Experience Platform] segments are exported to [!DNL Braze] under the `AdobeExperiencePlatformSegments` attribute.

 ## Connect to Destination {#connect-destination}